-CHT Peacehaven is certified to provide hospital (medical and geriatric) and rest home level of care for up to 57 residents.
-There were 54 residents on the days of audit.
+Christian Healthcare Trust (CHT) Halldene is certified to provide hospital (medical and geriatric) and rest home level of care for up to 60 residents.
+There were 59 residents on the days of audit.

-This surveillance audit was conducted against a sub section of the Ngā Paerewa Health and Disability Services Standard and the services contract with Te Whatu Ora Health New Zealand - Te Toka Tumai Auckland.
-The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with family, management, staff, and a general practitioner.
+This surveillance audit was conducted against a sub section of the Ngā Paerewa Health and Disability Services Standard 2021 and the services contract with Te Whatu Ora Health New Zealand - Waitematā.
+The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with family/whānau, management, staff, and a nurse practitioner.

-The unit manager is a registered nurse and has been in the role for one year and was the previous clinical coordinator.
-They are supported by a clinical coordinator, registered nurses, experienced healthcare assistants and experienced administration staff.
+The unit manager is a registered nurse and has been in the role for two years and had worked on another CHT site as the previous clinical coordinator.
+The unit manager is supported by an experienced clinical coordinator, registered nurses, experienced healthcare assistants and administration staff.
 The unit manager is supported by an area manager and head office management.
-The residents and relatives interviewed spoke very positively about the care and support provided.
+The residents and family/whānau interviewed spoke very positively about the care and support provided.

 There were no areas for improvement identified at the previous certification audit.
 This audit did not identify any areas requiring improvement.